-Baghdad blasts kill at least 28
+IS claims Baghdad suicide bombings that killed 28

-BAGHDAD (AP) — A pair of bomb blasts targeting a market in central Baghdad Saturday killed at least 28 people and wounded at least 54, according to police and medical officials.
+BAGHDAD (AP) — A pair of suicide bombings minutes apart hit a central Baghdad market on Saturday, killing 28 people and wounding at least 54, prompting security forces to ban traffic from key streets at the center of the Iraqi capital, police and hospital officials said.

-The attacks took place early Saturday morning in al-Sinak, a busy market selling car accessories, food and clothes as well as agricultural seeds and machinery.
+The twin attacks hit al-Sinak, a busy market selling car accessories, food and clothes as well as agricultural seeds and machinery.
+Minutes after the first suicide bomber detonated his explosives-laden belt, the second one struck amid the crowd that gathered, according to the officials.

-Details were sketchy in the immediate aftermath.
-Police at first said a pair of back-to-back roadside bombs exploded.
-Later a police official said first a roadside bomb exploded, then a suicide bomber detonated his device amid the crowd that had gathered.
-Finally police concluded that the carnage was the work of a pair of suicide bombers

 All officials spoke on condition of anonymity because they were not authorized to release the information.